- So, the Richmond Fellowship referred you to us – tell me about that.

 One thing I used to do was prop the tablet up in the kitchen.
 So when I was cooking with my daughter – say we were doing a ‘Mexican night’ – we’d find Mexican music and play it as if we were in a restaurant with the music going in the background.

-We did Spanish, and an Indian night as well - it was fun finding playlists on Spotify and feeling like we were in a restaurant.
+We had a Spanish, and an Indian night as well – it was fun finding playlists on Spotify and feeling like we were in a restaurant.

-While we were cooking, if my daughter’s partner was around, we’d all end up dancing in the kitchen and things like that!
+While we were cooking, if my daughter’s partner was around, we’d all end up dancing in the kitchen!

 She’s moved out now – but I’ll be having dance parties by myself.

 I don’t know really..
 I have binge-watched a whole lot of Netflix.
-I have watched the whole lot of Star Trek that is on Netflix!
-I’ve done the Original Series, the Next Generation, Voyager, Discovery… all of them!
+I have watched the whole of Star Trek on Netflix!

 Goes to show how much time I spend indoors…